truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 All TrueNAS SCALE users should follow these instructions to complete their initial system set up and configuration.

-Use the information mentioned in the [installation prepration instructions]({{< relref "/Content/SCALE/GettingStarted/Install/_index.md" >}}) overview article for your SCALE installation type (Enterprise, non-Enterprise,or home use) to configure your network, SMTP, or directory service settings.
+Use the information mentioned in the [installation preparation instructions]({{< relref "/Content/SCALE/GettingStarted/Install/_index.md" >}}) overview article for your SCALE installation type (Enterprise, non-Enterprise,or home use) to configure your network, SMTP, or directory service settings.

 {{< include file="/content/_includes/RootLoginWarnSCALE.md" type="page" >}}

 After a fresh install from an <file>iso</file> file, administrators log in with the admin account created during install and should no longer log in as the root user.
-After you log into SCALE with the administrator account you can begin to configure SCALE in the UI.
+After you log into SCALE with the administrator account you can begin to configure SCALE using the web interface.
-For Enterprise customers, iXsystem Support guides you through this process and your first log in.

 ## Applying TrueNAS Licenses